In chess, specific tactical concepts can be likened to the building blocks of a language.

 In chess, tempo means “a move”.
 Winning a tempo then means you gain a free move by making a threat that forces your opponent to make a defensive move.
 At the same time you achieve something useful.

-Now white’s problems are worse.
+Now white’s problems are even worse than before!
 On the previous move he had only one threat to deal with.
-Now he has to deal with two threats: 1.Qxh2# and 2.Nxe3, winning a piece.
+Now he has to deal with two threats: 1.Qxh2# and 2.Nxe3.
 This is a typical example that illustrates how a counter-threat can backfire.
 There are now too many targets in white’s position and he can’t defend all of them.

 What is the difference between a threat and winning a tempo?
-A tempo-move is always a threat, but a threat is not always a tempo-move.
-Here’s an example:
+A normal threat can sometimes be ignored but a tempo-move is a threat that cannot be ignored.

 White’s last move, b2-b4, is a threat to the black queen but it is not a tempo move since black is not forced to make a defensive move.
 Instead, he responded in an aggressive way.